| Landscape Lighting Act of 1972

 the seller of property.
 See our Notice of Special Tax fact

+sheet for more details.
 Official Statement (OS) or Offering

 Circular (OC) - A document (prospectus) circulated for